Bad Habits That Can Cause Chronic Pain

 If you don’t have chronic pain, smoking can make you susceptible to developing it.
 According to some studies, smoking makes you three times more vulnerable to developing chronic back pain.

-Consuming nicotine and tobacco interfere with the amount of oxygen reaching your muscles.
-As a result of this, the muscles become less efficient and weak, causing pain.
+Consuming nicotine and tobacco interferes with the amount of oxygen reaching your muscles.
+As a result, the muscles become less efficient and weak, causing pain.
+If you live an active lifestyle or strain your body often, you may feel exhausted.

 Leading A Sedentary Lifestyle